TsaariII/ft_transcendence/frontend/Notes/instructions.md

 5. Open app in Firefox
 http://localhost:5173.

-6. Now when you make changes to the code, you can immediately see them reflected in the browser
+6. Now when changes are made to the code, they are immediately reflected in the browser